banner

 You should also Read My Form Mail Tutorial for more information...

-AND if your server doesn't allow or supply you with CGI Form Mailer Scripts (to Process the Form and Email the input data to you) then try a Remotely Hosted one at Response-O-Matic ... they are Fully Customizable and Reliable!
+AND if your server doesn't allow or supply you with CGI Form Mailer Scripts (to Process the Form and Email the input data to you) then try a Remotely Hosted one at Jotform ... they are Fully Customizable and Reliable!

 NOTE: Using a simple Form Action of "mailto: ..." to Process a Form is NOT accurate and NOT cross-browser reliable and must NOT be used!